Cylas formicarius (sweet potato weevil)

 Other cultural practices which may help reduce weevil damage and which are often advocated are: planting cuttings deep in the soil (Holdaway, 1941), use of deep-rooted cultivars (Franssen, 1935), and harvesting the crop as soon as it has developed roots of acceptable size (Edwards, 1930; Holdaway, 1941; Sherman and Tamashiro, 1954; Sutherland, 1986a).
 Planting weevil-resistant sweet potato cultivars also represents a potential cultural control method, however, a cultivar with a reliable level of resistance to the weevil is not yet available (Talekar, 1987b).

 During the past 50 years, numerous attempts have been made to find sources of resistance mainly to Cylas species and to incorporate the resistance in agronomic cultivars.
 This line of research has been followed mainly at USDA laboratories, and at the International Institute of Tropical Agriculture (IITA) in Nigeria and AVRDC in Taiwan since their establishment in the early 1970s.
-Nonetheless, despite these efforts, not a single sweet potato cultivar has been bred using previously identified sources of resistance, which is grown in any appreciable area to control Cylas species.
+However, despite these efforts, not a single sweet potato cultivar has been bred using previously identified sources of resistance, which is grown in any appreciable area to control Cylas species.
+Moderate levels of resistance have only been obtained in localized growing areas.
 Efforts to find resistant cultivars have been thwarted by the differences in weevil infestation among trials, locations, seasons, and at times among replicates of a single accession in a trial, among plants in the same plot, and even among storage roots within one plant (Talekar, 1982, 1987a).
 Environment seems to play a very significant role in host plant-insect pest interaction between weevil and the sweet potato (Talekar, 1987b).
+Transgenic cultivars containing Bacillus thuringiensis (Bt) endotoxin genes may confer resistance to C. formicarius (Garcia et al., 2000).

 Numerous chemical insecticides have been tested for the control of C. formicarius despite the hidden mode of the insect's life cycle, which may thwart efforts to control this weevil by conventional insecticides.
 Sutherland (1986a) listed 59 different insecticides, including botanicals of unknown chemical composition, that were tested against sweet potato weevil.
 These chemicals, most of which were applied as post-planting foliar sprays, resulted in varying levels of control.